gleannyc/documentation/docs/data-modeling/Data-Modeling-Best-Practices.md

 ## Dealing with one-to-many relationships

-The experienced data modeler should be able to deftly navigate one-to-many relationships - this is where representing data as a flat, denormalized model can get tricky.
+The experienced data modeler should be able to deftly navigate one-to-many relationships (1) - this is where representing data as a flat, denormalized model can get tricky.

-- What is a one to many relationship?
+!!! info "What is a one to many relationship?"

     In a relational database, a one-to-many relationship is when one record in a table can be connected to one or more records in another table.
 For example a single customer could have one or more orders in the orders table.